adlnet/xAPI-Spec/xAPI.md

 ([ETags](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.19))
 to implement optimistic concurrency control in the portions of the API where PUT may overwrite existing data.
-(State API, Actor and Activity profile APIs).
+(State API, Actor and Activity Profile APIs).
 The requirements in the rest of this "Concurrency" section only apply to those APIs.

 When responding to a GET request, the LRS will add an ETag HTTP header to the